How to Use This Book

 • Polishing

 This book is motivated by two primary ideas about writing.
-Remembering these will help you as you move through this resource or your writing course will help you:
+Remembering these will help you as you move through this resource:

 • Writing doesn’t exist in a vacuum.
 All writing is an exchange between people, all writing is communication—even when you write to yourself.
 The “rules” and “standards” that guide our writing were created from practice, from different groups of people wanting to communicate amongst themselves and to other groups of people.
 This means we do and must constantly think about our relationships to others when we speak, about who they are, about the world we live in together.
 We communicate through symbols and gestures all the time when we compose text messages and media posts.
 We write all the time.
 Many of the ideas in this texts are ideas you already have.
 Our goal here is to teach you to hone your skills for college and other professional spaces and to give you language to talk about what you already see in the world.